meher12/reactive-flux-shop/README.md

    * RDBMS: The order service is using a relational database, such as PostgreSQL.
 RDBMS databases are relational, and they are better suited for storing structured data.

 ### Spring Data Reactive MongoDB/CRUD Application Development:
+Dive into the world of reactive MongoDB application development using Spring Data Reactive and the Reactive MongoDB driver.
 1. Spring Data Reactive MongoDB:

     | Blocking Driver | Reactive Driver |